© 2016, 2017, 2018, 2019, 2020

 R Foerderer and E.L.
 White perfect the Schultz method of chrome tanning.

 Dr Otto Rohm got involved in the replacement of natural bates after getting ill from the tannery smell.
-Developed “Oropon” (juice) and started Rohm and Haas.
-Later to be more famous for Plexiglas (polymethylmethacrylate).
+He and Joseph Turney Wood appear to have been quite close.
+“Oropon” (juice) and started Rohm and Haas.
+Later to be more famous for Plexiglas (

 The Leathersellers Company of London equipped and built the National Leathersellers College in London.
 (It had previously organised from 1895 a technical school for leather at Herald’s Institute in Bermondsey).